LEADERSHIP SKILLS ENHANCEMENT COURSE

-Since 1998, FLED has trained more than 5000 undergraduate student leaders and college prefects through this course.
+Since 1998, FLED has trained more than 5000 undergraduate student leaders and college prefects through the Leadership Skills Enhancement Course – LESEC.
 We have the experience and have built a track record.

 What is LESEC?

-Leadership Skills Enhancement Course (LESEC) is a life skills development Course that builds the leadership competence of undergraduate student leaders and Senior High School Prefects.
+Leadership Skills Enhancement Course is a values-based transformational leadership development Course that builds the leadership competence of undergraduate student leaders and Senior High School Prefects.
 The Course deals with the theoretical and practical challenges student leaders face in school and how they can handle them.

-If your student leaders have not attended any leadership training course, you have not given them the right mental preparation to take on leadership challenges.
+If student leaders not trained, they may not the right mental preparation to take on leadership challenges.

 To enable participants: